mebusy/notes/dev_notes/AI_CS188_MDP.md

 step 1 is policy evaluation.  we're gonna have some fixed policy , it's generally not going to be an optimal policy , but we're going to figure out it's values using policy evaluation.

-step 2  Then we take those valuse and we extract a better policy from them.
+step 2  Then we take those values and we extract a better policy from them.
 That called policy improvement.

 ---